Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 Flush Lighting

 Flush lights sit flush to the ceiling, the ultimate space saver and a favourite for houses with low ceilings.
-Flush lights take up the least amount of space, and tall people won’t bang their heads on the lights every time they walk past.
+Flush lights take up the least space, and tall people won’t bang their heads on the lights every time they walk past.
 Useful in cupboards where you want the maximum free space possible.
 Most bathroom lights are flush lights designed to keep moisture out.
-Changing a bulb in flush lighting is slightly more difficult than the other style of light.
+Changing a bulb in flush lighting is slightly more difficult than the other light style.

 Semi-Flush Lighting

 Semi-flush lights compromise between flush and pending lighting; they only hang a few inches from the ceiling.
-Space-saving lights that look better than standard flush lighting are a favourite for kitchens and dining rooms.
+Space-saving lights that look better than standard flush lighting are popular for kitchens and dining rooms.

 Recessed Lighting

-Recessed lights sit inside holes cut into the ceiling, an excellent space saver and a good option if you want lights at multiple points in the ceiling.
-A large living room could utilise ten recessed spotlights instead of 2 pendants, for example.
-A glass screen covers recess lighting, so a good option for bathrooms to protect from dampness and moisture—recessed lighting’s good for highlighting specific features such as a picture.
+Recessed lights sit inside holes cut into the ceiling, which is an excellent space saver and a good option if you want lights at multiple points in the ceiling.
+For example, a large living room could utilise ten recessed spotlights instead of 2 pendants.
+A glass screen covers recess lighting, so it is a good option for bathrooms to protect from dampness and moisture—recessed lighting is good for highlighting specific features such as a picture.

 Track Lighting

 A row of lights protrudes from the ceiling, which can be moved along a track so you can light the exact areas you want.
-For example, a track light installed with four bulbs point three to a space in your room and one to your favourite ornaments on top of the sideboard.
-Track lighting is versatile lighting directions can be changed whenever you want.
+For example, a track light installed with four bulbs points three to a space in your room and one to your favourite ornaments on the sideboard.
+Track lighting is versatile; lighting directions can be changed whenever you want.

 Wall Lights

 Wall lights add depth and dimension to the look of your rooms and, in some instances, can even be used as task lighting.
 For example, reading when sitting near an illuminated wall.
-In some unique situations, ceiling lights are not possible, in which case all lights can be utilised in various places around the walls to provide enough light for the room.
+In some unique situations, ceiling lights are not possible, but all lights can be utilised in various places around the walls to provide enough light for the room.

 Wall lights come in many different forms, shapes, sizes and designs.